gsftwisha/gsftwisha.github.io/_pages/home.md

 {% include feature_row %}

-TWISHA, or The Women In Self-Health Awareness, is a project by GramSheel Foundation.
+Project TWISHA, or The Women In Self-Health Awareness, is a project by GramSheel Foundation.

 The scope of Project TWISHA include women’s health issues (direct objective), child health issues (parallel objective), and domestic health issues (targeting alcoholism, sanitation, water etc.)